News from All

 The Cattaraugus County Retired Senior Volunteer Program (RSVP) has nominated two volunteers, Judi Blair and Jim White, for the 2015 New York State Senior Citizen’s Award.
 The theme for this year’s award is “Unleash the Power of Age.”
 This award is to recognize older New Yorkers who have demonstrated the power of making a difference through civic engagement.
 Each county has the opportunity to nominate two volunteers.
 The winners will be honored in Albany on May 5, 2015.

 The Office of Emergency Services

 EMT ORIGINAL/REFRESHER Course

 New York State Department of Environmental Conservation

-Annual Burning Ban
+Annual Burn Ban in Place

 During this time period, no open burning shall be allowed.
-Opening burning may be allowed between May 15, and March 15, provided requirements are met and no further bans are in place through local or State regulation.
+Opening burning may be allowed between May 16, and March, provided requirements are met and no further bans are in place through local or State regulation.

 Websites for reference: